What Does it Mean to Study Chemical Engineering?

 - Textile manufacturer

 Other chemical engineering majors choose careers with government agencies or consulting firms that specialize in environmental regulations, pollution controls, microelectronics, and biotechnology.
-About one in five chemical engineers attends graduate school to earn a master's degree or doctorate in his/her specialty, or to pursue other career options such as medical school, law, or industrial management.
+About one in five chemical engineers attends graduate school to earn a master's or doctorate engineering degree in his/her specialty, or to pursue other career options such as medical school, law, or industrial management.
 Online degrees in chemical engineering are available at the master's level, designed for the working adult who already understands the basics of chemistry.

 What Do Chemical Engineers Do?